Generic Name: naltrexone and bupropion (Oral route)

 nal-TREX-one hye-droe-KLOR-ide, bue-PROE-pee-on hye-droe-KLOR-ide

 Naltrexone hydrochloride/buPROPion hydrochloride is not approved for use in children or for the treatment of major depression or other psychiatric disorders.
-However, antidepressants, including bupropion, increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders; in these patients, the suicidal risk must be balanced with the clinical need.
-Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
-Monitor patients closely for clinical worsening, suicidality, unusual changes in behavior; families and caregivers should be advised of the need for close observation and communication with the prescriber.
+However, antidepressants, including buPROPion, increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder and other psychiatric disorders.
+In these patients, the suicidal risk must be balanced with the clinical need.
+Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 and older.
+Monitor patients closely for clinical worsening, suicidality, and unusual changes in behavior.
+Families and caregivers should be advised of the need for close observation and communication with the prescriber.
 Naltrexone hydrochloride/buPROPion hydrochloride is not approved for smoking cessation, but serious neuropsychiatric reactions have occurred in patients taking buPROPion for smoking cessation.
 Most reactions occurred during buPROPion treatment, but some occurred during treatment discontinuation.
 Patients should be observed for neuropsychiatric reactions, and patients should contact a healthcare provider if such reactions occur .

 Commonly used brand name(s)

 In the U.S.

 Available Dosage Forms: